bstevens00/Data-Science-Portfolio/Project 2 - Predict Cost of Modern Deck/README.md

 ![Box Plot Cost by Archetype](<https://github.com/bstevens00/Data-Science-Portfolio/blob/main/Project%202%20-%20Predict%20Cost%20of%20Modern%20Deck/images/2_Box_Plot_Cost_by_Archetype.png> "Box Plot Cost by Archetype")

-The best price prediction model found had a Root Mean Square Error (RMSE) of 31.85 and an R-Squared (R2) of 0.99, which is incredible.
+The best price prediction model found had a Root Mean Square Error (RMSE) of 31.85 and an R-Squared (R2) of 0.99 on the *test data*, which is incredible.
 Overall this was a successful price prediction model.
 For details on why the RMSE and R2 were chosen, as well as their cutoffs, read the "How to Evaluate the Models" section, close to the end of the README.

 ## The Goals - Why do this?
 Why?